apache/incubator-taverna-site/content/introduction/roadmap.md

 ##Tavena 2##
 This site only covers the Apache Taverna product.
-As Taverna 2 is not an Apache product so its roadmap can be found on the previous [taverna website][5].
+As Taverna 2 is not an Apache product, its roadmap can be found on the previous [taverna website][5].

   [1]: /developers/work-in-progress/taverna-3/
   [2]: http://www.osgi.org/About/Technology